 Fear of risk-taking is the opposite of what marketing is supposed to be all about.
 There needs to be a way for data to work intimately with creativity.

-Content is data too
+Creative is data too

-Because content is what makes us click.
+Because the creative is what makes us click.
 The images, the layout, the offers, the copy, the colours… these are all features that catch our attention.
 And despite what your Creative Director might tell you, there isn’t a perfect creative solution.
 If there was, we wouldn’t still be dealing in single figure response rates and increasingly plunging ad performance despite all our clever audience analytics and data-driven strategies.